scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

 unlabel (MkSec a) s = s `seq` a -- need to force the privilege with seq, otherwise it won't be checked
 ~~~

-We can't pull things out of the sec monad without having the constructor for that label.
+There is only one valid value for each of the label types, namely the private
+constructor, so if we don't have access to it, we can't call `unlabel` without
+crashing (or just failing to compile).
+(We can pass `undefined` as the argument
+`s`, but `seq` will force it and crash.)

-Allow data to be relabeled if an instance of Flows exists for that ordered pair.
+Allow data to be relabeled if an instance of `Flows` exists for that ordered pair.

 ~~~ {.haskell}
 relabel :: (Flows lin lout) => Sec lin a -> Sec lout a relabel (MkSec val) = MkSec val